Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Introduction

-In Section \ref{sec:ConeCounterex}, we introduce the ``duality preserving'' cone functor, a version for dg categories with duality of the functor that sends a map of chain complexes to its cone.
+In Section \ref{sec:ConeCounterex}, we introduce the ``duality preserving'' cone functor, a version for dg categories with duality of the functor that sends a map of complexes to its cone.
 We use the cone functor to construct in Proposition \ref{enum:prop:Counterex} examples of functors between dg categories with weak equivalences and duality which induce equivalences of derived categories but the induced map on Grothendieck-Witt groups is not an isomorphism.
 Our examples use dg categories for which the mapping complexes are not uniquely $2$-divisible.

-Section \ref{sec:GWofTriD} doesn't contain anything essentially new either.
-We slightly generalize the notion of a triangulated category with duality given in \cite{Balmer:TWGI} in that we don't require the shift of the triangulated category to be an isomorphism; it is only required to be an equivalence.
-As in \cite{Balmer:TWGI} and \cite{walter:GWTrPreprint} we have Witt and Grothendieck-Witt groups of such categories.
+In Section \ref{sec:GWofTriD} we slightly generalize the notion of a triangulated category with duality given in \cite{Balmer:TWGI} in that we don't require the shift of the triangulated category to be an isomorphism; it is only required to be an equivalence.
+As in \cite{Balmer:TWGI} and \cite{walter:GWTrPreprint} we have a Witt and a Grothendieck-Witt group of such categories, but, contrary to {\it loc.cit.}, our presentation doesn't use shifted dualities.
 For a dg category with weak equivalences and duality $\scA$, we verify in Lemma \ref{lem:TAisTriD} that the triangulated category $\T\scA$ of $\scA$, that is, the localization of the homotopy category $H^0\scA^{\pretr}$ of the pretriangulated hull of $\scA$ with respect to the weak equivalences, is indeed a triangulated category with duality.
 We show in Proposition \ref{prop:GW0AisGW0TA} that the Grothendieck-Witt group of a dg category with weak equivalences and duality $\scA$ agrees with the Grothendieck-Witt group of its triangulated category $\T\scA$ provided its mapping complexes are uniquely $2$-divisible, a condition we denote by $\frac{1}{2}\in \scA$.
 Without an assumption such as $\frac{1}{2}\in \scA$, this proposition cannot hold as shown by the examples in Section \ref{sec:ConeCounterex}.